shpml/fundamentals/01_chapter/10_lesson.md

     turn off heater

 ```
 We first need to have the user enter a target temperature (in this case it is 72).
 Then we will continually check to see if the current temperature is less than the target temperature minus 5.
 If it is, we will turn on the heater.
 If the current temperature is greater than or equal to the target temperature, we will turn off the heater.
+And it's as simple as that!

 Breaking down problems in this fashion will likely seem a little foreign in the beginning.
 Once you gain some practice, though, this will become second nature.